jonfk/utility-belt/js/video-downloader-server/PLAN.md

 See https://fastify.dev/docs/latest/Reference/Type-Providers/#typebox

+- Error schemas: 4xx/5xx responses should reference the shared error schema installed by `@fastify/sensible` (e.g., `{ $ref: 'HttpError' }`) to keep error payloads consistent across routes.

+## Errors & Error Handling

+- One root handler: register `setErrorHandler` once (in `src/error-handler.ts`) during app boot.
+Fastify error handlers are encapsulated per plugin—keep a single root error handler on the root instance for consistent behavior.
+- 404s separately: use `setNotFoundHandler` for unknown routes; these do not pass through the standard error handler.
+- Validation errors: Fastify sets `error.statusCode = 400` for validation failures.
+The handler should echo that status and format the body; no special-case logic needed beyond checking `error.statusCode`.
+- Domain errors: define a tiny `AppError` in `src/errors.ts` with fields `{ code, statusCode, message, details? }` and a few specific errors (e.g., `InvalidUrlError` → 400, `NameResolutionError` → 422, `QueueFullError` → 429, `DownloadFailedError` → 502/504).
+Services throw these; the handler maps them to HTTP.
+- Unknown errors: map to 500 with a generic payload; never leak stack traces by default.
+- Use `@fastify/sensible`: register it to get `httpErrors` helpers and (optionally) install a shared JSON Schema for error responses via `sharedSchemaId: 'HttpError'`.

-## Puppeteer Strategy
+## Puppeteer Infra

-- Lifecycle: create one Browser on startup, reuse it; create a new Page per request, close it after.
+- Lifecycle: create one Browser on startup, reuse it; strategies that use Puppeteer create a Page per job and close it after.
 Keeps memory predictable.

 Why reuse the browser?
-Lower cold-start latency and memory churn; widely recommended to reuse a single browser and limit parallel pages.
+Lower cold-start latency and memory churn.
+Not all downloaders need Puppeteer—some may use HTTP or other methods.

 ## Graceful Startup & Shutdown